mridulgrc/chbase-java-sdk/README.txt

-This project comprises an SDK to access HealthVault and some sample ui's allowing a user to view and add weight measurements.
+This project comprises an SDK to access CHBase and some sample ui's allowing a user to view and add weight measurements.

 Building: